iivanu/Game-app/README.md

 2. List of genres for filtering
 3. Informations about selected game

-When you launch app for the first time, you will be redirected to the list of genres screen.
+When you launch app for the first time, you will be redirected to the "List of genres" screen.
-There you can select multiple genres, based on your interest.
-When you pick your genres press Done.
+There you can select multiple game genres, based on your interests.
+When you're done selecting press "Done".
-You can always change genres in setting menu.
+You can always change your choice in the "Settings" menu.
-After that, screen with list of games from selected genre will be shown.
-You can press on any game from the list, to show more informations about it.
-Game info is also live fetched from the API.
+After that, a list of corresponding games will appear on the screen.
+Then you can select any game by clicking on it and that will show more information about the game itself.
+The game info is also live fetched from the API.
-Game info consists of: Game name, release date, picture and description.
+Game info consists of: Game name, Release date, Picture and Description.

 # Screenshots
 Game list                  |Genres list                |Game info